 Just ask your users when you see them, and then listen to what they have to say.

 If you own a small business or a brick and mortar store, you engage with your customers on a daily basis.
-They come into the store and either ask for a specific item, or most times they don’t know what they are searching for, but they have a problem they need a product or service to solve.
+They come into the store and ask for a specific item.
+Most times they don’t know what they are searching for, but they have a problem they need a product or service to solve it.

 Once they leave, jot down some of the words they used during their visit and integrate them into your product pages or blog posts.

-The challenge is most user data is gathered by the user experience team during user testing, and does not get shared with the SEO team.
+The challenge is that most user data is gathered by the user experience team during user testing and does not get shared with the SEO team.

-So, if you’re redesigning your website and are going to be doing usability testing (I hope you are), sit in on these meetings with your UX team, and listen to how users talk about the new website design – there could be some great insights for keyword targets.
+So if you’re redesigning your website and are going to be doing usability testing (you should be), sit in on these meetings with your UX team and listen to how users talk about the new website design.
+There could be some great insights for keyword targets.

 This is a great place to start when identifying keywords for new blog posts or identifying what content the competitors utilize on their product or service pages that may be beneficial to add to your website.

-The one thing I would warn about when using your competitive set to find keywords, is that you don’t know if the keywords are converting – so use this tactic as a guide, and not an end all be all keyword identification strategy.
+The one thing to beware when using your competitive set to find keywords is that you don’t know if the keywords are converting, so use this tactic as a guide and not an end-all-be-all keyword identification strategy.

 - Use a tool like SEMrush